 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Ralph has asked us to tell you about All Breed Rescue and Adoption, Inc.
+Elmore has asked us to tell you about Bialy’s Wellness Foundation.

 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Walter has asked us to tell you about JR’s Pups-N-Stuff.
+Dreidel has asked us to tell you about the organization who saved her life, Chicago Canine Rescue.

 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Nikita has asked us to tell you about Tender Loving Care Animal Shelter.
+Pearl has asked us to tell you about the shelter she was adopted from, Tender Loving Care Animal Shelter.